statgenetics/statgen-courses/README.md

 `<my-name>` is any (unique) identification of your choice that should not conflict with the choice of another user if you share a computer.
 If you have your unique Linux user accounts, you can use `--my-name $USER`.
 When you are done with the tutorial just type `exit` to exit.
 If you log in again, your session should resume unless the container has been terminated externally.

 If you want to fresh restart the container you can add `--restart` switch to the command above.

+**Note: the container may be killed periodically to maintain the server at a reasonable load.** What you can do are:

+1. Transfer output generated during the tutorial to the cloud server: move or copy results to `~/work` folder.
+This will save them to the cloud server's `$HOME/<my-name>` folder where `<my-name>` is an identification used to create the container.
+2. Transfer output to your computer: once they are saved to the cloud server as instructed above, you can use `scp` command from your local computer to copy the files, eg, `scp -r <username>@<cloud_IP>:./<my-name> ./` where `<my-name>` is an identification used to create the container.

 ## Run tutorials via JupyterHub server